 Country singer Chely Wright was an early trailblazer for the LGBTQ community as one of the first artists in country music history to ever publicly come out.
-But her bravery and honesty are also what led her to her wife of nine years, Lauren Blitzer.
+But her bravery and honesty are also what led her to her wife, Lauren Blitzer.

 Before coming out, Wright had really been struggling personally, hiding her true self for what she believed was for the sake of her music career.
 But in 2010, she decided to publicly tell the world that she was a lesbian.